-Table 16.
+Table 17.
 Economically active and inactive population in the SILVANUS GR pilot area

 Approximately 24% of the population in North Evia works in the agricultural sector, 10% in construction, 10% in tourism, 10% in catering services and 15% in services around the car industry.
 Also, mining activity is among the characteristics of local economy (magnesite in Mantoudi and Limni, iron and nickel in Dirfys).
 The cultural identity of the population in Evia is like that of the people in the rest of Central Greece.
-In the following tables (Table 17) various statistics regarding the population and the economic activities of the North Evia area are presented.
+In the following tables (Table 18, Table 19, and Table 20) various statistics regarding the population, the economic activities, the profession, and the location of work of the North Evia area are presented.

 Forests in North Evia is an important factor of the economy.
-The local population works on the agricultural sector such as beekeeping, resin farming, logging, charcoal production, animal husbandry, olive trees, figs and vines.
-In addition, mining activities are important nevertheless not so extensive as the previous years.
+The local population works on the agricultural sector such as beekeeping, resin farming, logging, charcoal production, animal husbandry, olive trees, figs, and vines.
+In addition, mining activities are important nevertheless not so extensive as the previous years (see Table 21).
 Tourism and catering services are an additional important economic activity of the area.